JuliaLang/julia/README.md

 For builds of julia starting with 0.5.0-dev, you can create out-of-tree builds of Julia by specifying `make O=<build-directory> configure` on the command line.
 This will create a directory mirror, with all of the necessary Makefiles to build Julia, in the specified directory.
 These builds will share the source files in Julia and `deps/srccache`.
 Each out-of-tree build directory can have its own `Make.user` file to override the global `Make.user` file in the top-level folder.

-If you need to build Julia in an environment that does not allow access to the outside world, use `make -C deps getall` to download all the necessary files.
+If you need to build Julia on a machine without internet access, use `make -C deps getall` to download all the necessary files.
 Then, copy the `julia` directory over to the target environment and build with `make`.

-**Note:** the build process will fail badly if any of the build directory's parent directories have spaces or other shell meta-characters such as `$` or `:` in their names (this is due to a limitation in GNU make).
+**Note:** The build process will fail badly if any of the build directory's parent directories have spaces or other shell meta-characters such as `$` or `:` in their names (this is due to a limitation in GNU make).

-Once it is built, you can run the `julia` executable using its full path in the directory created above (the `julia` directory), or, to run it from anywhere, either
+Once it is built, you can run the `julia` executable using its full path in the directory created above (the `julia` directory).
+To run julia from anywhere you can:
 - add an alias (in `bash`: `echo "alias julia='/path/to/install/folder/bin/julia'" >> ~/.bashrc && source ~/.bashrc`), or
 - add a soft link to the `julia` executable in the `julia` directory to `/usr/local/bin` (or any suitable directory already in your path), or